Visa and residence permit

 TU/e will send you all details of your new Dutch bank account by e-mail a few weeks before your arrival in Eindhoven.

-The procedure to open your new bank account will be completed during the first day of the Bachelor Intro or Master Kick-off (the registration day).
+The procedure to open your new bank account will be completed during the Bachelor or Master registration day.
 Employees of the Rabobank will be present during this day.
 You will be asked to provide them with your signature in order for them to transfer the account to your name and to provide you with a bank card and pin code.
-You will then be able to make payments from this bank account.
+You will be able to make payments from this account the next day at noon.

 Do not forget to check with your bank in your home country if money can be transferred to your new Dutch bank account and what arrangements you need to make to transfer money into this bank account.
 The BIC/SWIFT code of the Rabobank is RABONL2U.Read more